ci1xgk/Fellowship_Webpage/compile_hpc.md

 - **On Bessemer**

-Launch an interactive session on a worker node using the command:
+Launch an interactive session using the command:

 ````bash
 srun --pty bash -i